start your training today

 The ancient Samurai warrior devoted years of study in the areas of physical, mental, and spiritual training to achieve complete mastery.
-At Ronin Kai Karate we follow their tradition by adopting similar practices while adding our own progressive techniques.
-Our Karate style combines our background in Kyokushin Karate along with specialized take-down and throwing techniques.
+At Ronin Kai Karate, we follow their tradition by adopting similar practices while adding our own progressive techniques.
+Our Karate style combines our background in Kyokushin Karate with specialized take-down and throwing techniques.
 Our training will make you more effective in the challenges of protecting yourself in today’s world.

 EACH CLASS INCLUDES

 In our class, focus is placed on technical understanding and safety.
 As one becomes more proficient, one naturally becomes stronger.
 Karate has become more refined over the past several decades, and in particular, the last ten years.
 Even if one has previous experience but has been away from practice for a few years, there is much to catch up on.
 Whether you are a beginner or someone with previous experience, we welcome you to join us.